Marcos Rojkind Matlyuk: History

 Rojkind graduated from the Medical School at the National Autonomous University of Mexico.
 In 1962, he received a scholarship from the Helen Hay Witney Foundation that allowed him to study biochemistry under Paul M. Gallop at the Albert Einstein College of Medicine in New York.

 When he returned to Mexico, he worked for the pathology department at UNAM and for the Biochemistry Department at the National Institute of Nutrition.
 He spent ten years at CINVESTAV before moving on to teach classes in biochemistry, molecular biology and pathology at GW.

 At the time of his death, he had been living with his wife Patricia Greenwell in Bethesda, Maryland.
-His youngest child is architect Michel Rojkind.
+His youngest child is architect Michael Rojkind.